 There's no question that mobile technology is ubiquitous in everyday healthcare practices.
 But why not just choose an off-the-shelf mobile device?
 There are a number of reasons why a healthcare facility should choose a medical grade tablet over a commercial grade counterpart.

 Nosocomial Infection Control - Nosocomial infections are infections that are transmitted from one patient to another in a hospital or healthcare setting, and they are a major problem.
 Unlike medical computers, medical tablets are more likely to exchange hands from one practitioner to the next, and may even be handled by patients.
-Medical grade tablets are antimicrobial to prevent the spread of harmful microbes and are IP65 rated so they can be regularly disinfected without damaging the unit.
+Medical grade tablets are IP65 rated so they can be regularly disinfected without damaging the unit.

 They Are Engineered for Healthcare - Unlike commercial grade tablets, medical tablets are specifically engineered for healthcare use.
 They feature ergonomic designs, rugged builds and features like built in barcode scanners to help healthcare practitioners perform their duties.
 They are also typically designed with additional full sized ports not commonly found in commercial grade tablets, allowing them to be integrated with or embedded into other medical devices to improve interoperability.